 2019 Terry Transfer Scholars

 Anisa Alam attended Dallas County Community College, where she was a member of Phi Theta Kappa, Health Professions Club and a leadership program for Richland College students.
 She also volunteered at the Dallas Public Library.
-Alam plans to major in healthcare management and eventually become a hospital manager.
+Alam is majoring in healthcare management and eventually plans to become a hospital manager.

 Mariela Canas received an associate degree in social work at Amarillo College.
 She interned with a local immigration attorney and volunteered at a local food bank.
 Canas plays the cello and performed solos at competitions in high school.
-She plans to major in public affairs and attend law school.
+She is majoring in public affairs and plans to attend law school.

 Toya Darden received an associate of arts degree from Collin College, where she was a member of Phi Theta Kappa.
 She worked in special education at a middle school in Frisco.
 Darden also volunteered her time with the PTA and the track booster club at a high school.
-She plans to major in speech-language pathology and audiology and pursue a master’s degree in communication disorders.
+She is majoring in speech-language pathology and audiology and plans to pursue a master’s degree in communication disorders.

 Aida Maldonado attended Tarrant County College.
 She was a paraprofessional for special education at an elementary school where she found her passion for helping families with special needs, particularly in the Latino community.
-Maldonado plans to major in speech-language pathology and audiology and also pursue a master’s degree through the fast track program.
+Maldonado is majoring in speech-language pathology and audiology and also plans to pursue a master’s degree through the fast track program.

 Jeannie Nghiem attended Tyler Junior College, where she was a member of Phi Theta Kappa.
 She did a summer research program through the Louis Stokes Alliance for Minority Participation and won first place in the Tyler Junior College calculus contest.
 Nghiem also volunteered at UT Health East Texas.
-She will major in chemistry and plans to attend medical school.
+She is majoring in neuroscience and plans to attend medical school.

 Hetal Patel received an associate degree in business from Tarrant County College where she was vice president of Phi Theta Kappa.
 She also did promotion work for student activities, was a math tutor, and worked as a recruiting officer for the speech club, where she won the state-level speech competition.
 Patel also volunteered as a student ambassador.
-She plans to major in information technology and systems.
+She is majoring in information technology and systems.

 Roxanne Sanchez attended college in the Alamo Colleges District.
 She volunteered through her employer, assisting veteran families and making meals for the homeless at the Henry B. González Convention Center.
-Sanchez will major in biomedical engineering and plans to attend medical school.
+Sanchez is majoring in biomedical engineering and plans to attend medical school.
 Eventually she would like to be a surgeon.

 Muhammad Shah attended Houston Community College where he was a member of the Honors College and Phi Theta Kappa.
 He was also treasurer of student government and United Student Council.
 Shah volunteered at the Houston Food Bank and at his high school library.
-He plans to major in information technology and systems and pursue a master’s degree in international business.
+He is majoring in information technology and systems and plans to pursue a master’s degree in international business.

 Stephen Woods attended El Centro College, where he was a member of Phi Theta Kappa.
 He worked full time at a software company in Richardson.
 Woods also volunteered at C.J.
 Wilson’s Children’s Charities.
-He plans to major in psychology and pursue a master’s degree in communication disorders.
+He is majoring in psychology and plans to pursue a master’s degree in communication disorders.
 Eventually Woods hopes to work with low-income adults and children dealing with mental health issues.